Leoat12/toread-cli/ACTIONS.md

 $ to-read list | ls
 ```

-> With this you can see the list of article you saved.
+> See the list of articles you saved.

 #### # `open <id>`